gtt-project/redmine_gtt/doc/getting-started.md

 # Getting Started with GTT plugin

-The following is aa brief overview of the most important settings of the GTT plugin.
+The following is a brief overview of the most important settings of the GTT plugin.

 ## Plugin Settings